 There are different types of mistakes that people make.
 Some are just embarrassing ones but harmless while others could be affecting ourselves and others.
 Situations like when you spill water on a dining table at a party or find yourself speaking too loud in a library are examples of simple embarrassment and may be easy to work with.
 But when our mistake affects others it becomes particularly difficult as in such cases we need to deal with two parties; 1) the offended party, 2) ourselves.
 The situation becomes even more complex when after a long session of arguments we realize that we were wrong.
 Of course, it is better to know it later than never.

 Different people deal with their mistakes in different ways.
-As a general rule in this world, when a mistake is made, people, including us, start pointing at others as human tendency is to defend oneself, but that doesn’t really help and sometimes turns ugly.
+Generally, when a mistake is made, people start pointing at others as human tendency is to defend oneself, but that doesn’t really help and often turns ugly.
 Some try to hide mistakes, some pretend to believe and make others believe that nothing has gone wrong, while those who are wise accept their mistakes and correct them.

 Dealing with the offended party when we realize we are wrong: